 - significant increase in schools reporting parents asking about relationships education/sex education/teaching on equalities/teaching on LGBT

-- leafleting of local houses or outside schools about relationships education/teaching on equalities/teaching on LGBT
+- leafleting of local houses or outside schools about relationships education/teaching on equality/teaching on LGBT

-- becoming aware of WhatsApp groups (or other social media, such as Facebook) discussing concerns about relationships education/teaching on equalities/teaching on LGBT
+- becoming aware of WhatsApp groups (or other social media, such as Facebook) discussing concerns about relationships education/teaching on equality/teaching on LGBT

 You should take the following steps in the event of one or more of the above happening.